Harmonica-Men/Astro-Quiz/README.md

 No errors were found when passing through the official (Jigsaw) validator
 ![CSS Validation](assets/images/wireframes/CSS-validator-test.png)

-HTML has been validated with W3C HTML5 Validator.
+HTML has been validated with the W3C HTML5 Validator.

-CSS has been validated with W3C CSS Validator and auto-prefixed with CSS Autoprefixer.
+CSS has been validated with the W3C CSS Validator and auto-prefixed with the CSS Autoprefixer.

-Links checked with W3C Link Checker.
+Links are checked with the W3C Link Checker.

-Each javascript file was tested on the site for errors and functionality using the console and with JSHint.
+Each JavaScript file was tested on the site for errors and functionality using the console and JSHint.

 ## Deployment

 ### For Local Deployment
 Local Preparation

 Requirements:

 - Any modern IDE of would work, but in this example I use the most popular today: Visual Studio Code
-- Git is standard on the latest linux distribution in case your using Windows you need to Download the Git Repo.
+- Git is standard on the latest linux distribution in case your using Windows you need to download the Git Repo.

 ### Local Instructions